thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 * Certification Claims ({{sec-certificates}}), i.e., metadata that describe the certification status associated with a PSA device.

-A fourth category of PSA Endorsements is the:
+There is also a fourth category of PSA Endorsements:

-* Endorsements Block List ({{sec-endorsements-block-list}), which is used to invalidate previously provisioned Endorsements.
+* Endorsements Block List ({{sec-endorsements-block-list}}),

+that is used to invalidate previously provisioned Endorsements.

 ## PSA Endorsements to PSA RoT Linkage
 {: #sec-psa-rot-id}